tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 A peer whose eviction was scheduled, for either of the following reasons:

-1. to given room to a higher-ranked peer the router is connected to, as part of the procedure to [upgrade connection slots](#slots-upgrade),
+1. to give room to a higher-ranked peer the router is connected to, as part of the procedure to [upgrade connection slots](#slots-upgrade),
 2. or because this peer was reported as [errored](#errored-transition) by a reactor interacting with this peer.